jaekimandy/llm_milvus_be/scripts/MODEL_DOWNLOADS.md

 ## Notes
 - All models are optimized for CPU inference
-- Jina Embeddings v3 is ideal for embedding generation in RAG pipelines
+- MPNet (all-mpnet-base-v2) provides high-quality 768-dimensional embeddings for RAG pipelines
 - Qwen 2.5 provides excellent Korean language understanding and generation
 - Models are cached locally to avoid re-downloading